-Incredible Chainsaw Art in William B. Umstead State Park
+Incredible Chainsaw Art at William B. Umstead State Park

-A brand new, functional piece of art awaits visitors inside William B. Umstead State Park.
+A gorgeous, functional piece of art awaits visitors inside William B. Umstead State Park.

 The stunning piece is stopping park-goers in their tracks, pausing for photo opps and to appreciate the intricate details found in the squirrels, rabbits, swans, owls and more beautifully carved into the wood.